What Happens if I Withdraw from the Semester (Drop All Classes)?

 In addition, if you drop below half-time enrollment you may be required to begin paying back your student loans.
 Please contact financial aid directly as your situation may vary.

 If you officially withdraw, cease attendance or are administratively withdrawn from UNT, federal regulations require post-secondary institutions to calculate the amount of federal financial aid funds earned during the term from which you withdrew.
 It is possible you will owe a repayment of unearned financial aid funds to the university if you cease enrollment prior to the sixty percent (60%) completion point of any enrollment period for which you received federal financial aid funds.
 All financial aid funds will be canceled if your withdrawal is prior to the first day of classes or if you never attend.

 To Withdraw from the Semester (Drop All Courses)

 Students wanting to withdraw from the semester (drop ALL courses for the semester) must do so at the Dean of Student's Office.
 Dean of Student's Office Withdrawal Information

-Students wanting to withdraw from the semester (drop ALL courses for the semester) PRIOR to the first day of the term, would do so with the Registrar's Office.
+Students wanting to withdraw from the semester (drop ALL courses for the semester) PRIOR to the first day of the term, can do so via their myUNT portal.